Houmgaor/ReFrontier/ReFrontier/README.md

 ### Data edition

-This project also includes FrontierTextText and FrontierDataTools to extract text and data from the files respectively.
+This solution also includes [FrontierTextTool](../FrontierTextTool/README.md) and [FrontierDataTool](../FrontierDataTool/README.md) to extract text and data from the files respectively.

 ### Compress

-To compress it again JPK type 4, with maximal (100) compression use:
+You can compress back to supported formats.
+Neither the compression type nor level are really important, since the game will figure out how to decompress from the file header.

+A good match is JPK type 3, with any compression level from 50 to 90.
+You can declare compression up to "100%", but the compression efficiency frops sharply at "81.91".

 The options are: